Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice: Odds, spread, over/under and other Vegas lines - September 2

-The Rice Owls (0-0) will look to upset the No. 11 Texas Longhorns (0-0) on Saturday, September 2, 2023 at Darrell K Royal-Texas Memorial Stadium.
-The Longhorns are undoubtedly the favorites in this one, with the spread posted at 35.5 points.
-The over/under is set at 58.5 in the contest.
+The No. 11 Texas Longhorns (0-0) face the Rice Owls (0-0) on Saturday, September 2, 2023 at Darrell K Royal-Texas Memorial Stadium.
+The Longhorns are undoubtedly the favorites in this one, with the spread sitting at 35.5 points.
+An over/under of 58.5 points has been set for the contest.

-In this article, you can see the spread and odds across multiple sportsbooks for the Texas vs. Rice matchup.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Rice matchup in this article.

 Texas vs. Rice Game Info